sonusz/PhasorToolBox/kaitai/README.md

 So, we create two fields in the data.ksy that are not included in the standard synchrophasor protocol, which are cfg_2 and cfg_2_station.
 Those fields are only used to help the kaitaistruct compiler to compile and easier modification to get a working parser later.
 Those two fields are clearly marked in the data.ksy file.

 ### What needs to be modified
-After generating the targeted code, those two fields need to be replaced with structure and values previously got from the configuration message
+After generating the targeted code, those two fields need to be replaced with structure and values previously got from the configuration message.